shopware/docs/products/guided-shopping/installation.md

 # Digital Sales Rooms Installation

 {% hint style="warning" %}
-To access the Digital Sales Rooms (DSR) source code, please create a support ticket in your Shopware Account and share your GitLab (not GitHub) username.
+To access the *Digital Sales Rooms* source code, please create a support ticket in your Shopware Account and share your GitLab (not GitHub) username.
 You will then be granted access to the private repository.
 {% endhint %}

-## Install and use the DSR feature
+## Installation and usage

-To install and use the DSR feature, follow the below steps:
+To install and use the *Digital Sales Rooms* feature, follow the below steps:

 ### Get the plugin

 {% hint style="warning" %}
-The term "Guided Shopping" has been rebranded as "Digital Sales Rooms" (DSR), though no modifications have been implemented in the source code at this point.
+The term "Guided Shopping" has been rebranded as "Digital Sales Rooms", though no modifications have been implemented in the source code at this point.
 {% endhint %}

 1. Clone or download the [SwagGuidedShopping repository](https://gitlab.com/shopware/shopware/6/services/swagguidedshopping).